manjaripathak14/student-burnout-prediction-ml/README.md

-\# Student Burnout Prediction
+# Student Burnout Prediction

-A machine learning project that predicts the overall impact of social media and lifestyle factors on students as **Negative, Neutral, or Positive**.
+A Machine Learning based web application that predicts the overall impact of social media and lifestyle factors on students as **Negative, Neutral, or Positive**.

+The project combines Machine Learning with a Flask-based web interface, allowing users to enter their personal and lifestyle-related information and receive a predicted overall impact.

+---

 ##  Problem Statement

-Students' social media usage, sleep patterns, mental health, and academic performance can have an impact on their overall well-being.
+Students' social media usage, sleep patterns, mental health, and academic performance can affect their overall well-being.

-The aim of this project is to use machine learning to predict the **Overall Impact** based on different student-related factors.
+The aim of this project is to use Machine Learning to identify the possible overall impact on a student based on factors such as social media usage, sleep, mental health score, academic level, and other related information.

+---

 ##  Dataset

-The dataset contains **1,705 student records** with 11 columns.
+The dataset contains **1,705 student records** and 11 columns.

-### Features used:
+### Features

 - Age
 - Gender
 - Academic Level
 - Country
-- Average Daily Usage Hours
+- Average Daily Social Media Usage Hours
 - Most Used Social Media Platform
-- Whether social media affects academic performance
+- Whether Social Media Affects Academic Performance
 - Sleep Hours Per Night
 - Mental Health Score

-### Target:
+### Target Variable

+**Overall Impact**

+- Negative
+- Neutral
-- Overall Impact → Negative / Neutral / Positive
+- Positive

+---

 ##  Data Preprocessing

-The dataset was processed using:
+The following preprocessing steps were performed:

-- Removed `Student_ID` as it is not useful for prediction.
+- Removed `Student_ID` because it does not contribute to prediction.
-- Label Encoding for the target variable.
+- Used **Label Encoding** for the target variable.
-- One-Hot Encoding for categorical features.
+- Used **One-Hot Encoding** for categorical features.
-- Train-test split with 80% training data and 20% testing data.
+- Split the dataset into training and testing sets using an **80:20 ratio**.
+- The final dataset contained **129 features** for prediction.

+---

 ##  Machine Learning Models

-Three classification models were implemented and compared:
+Three Machine Learning classification models were implemented:

-- Logistic Regression
+1. Logistic Regression
-- Decision Tree
+2. Decision Tree Classifier
-- Random Forest
+3. Random Forest Classifier

 The models were evaluated using: